 Note: I first posted this article in 2016.
-It’s seems appropriate to post it again in light of current events. – Dianne Hermann
+It’s seems appropriate to post it again in light of the fact is was made a national holiday. – Dianne Hermann

 June 19th is a holiday called Juneteenth.
 Not widely known or understood outside the black community, its historical significance is unquestioned.